 Jenni Wolfson, executive director of Chicken & Egg Pictures, says, “As an organisation, we help filmmakers map out career development and opportunities for funding so that they are able to make their first, second and even fifth films.
 Film fundraising is such an important part of the process and can be a big hurdle.
 Without money, documentaries can’t get made.”

 Chicken & Egg Pictures’ funding is raised from individual donors, foundations, and organisations.
-The Lab accepts filmmakers from around the world, and for the first time this year, the Chicken & Egg award is now open to international filmmakers as well as Americans.
+The (Egg)celerator Lab accepts filmmakers from around the world, and for the first time this year, the Chicken & Egg award is now open to filmmakers based internationally.
 Chicken & Egg Pictures has backed award-winning films including Alison Klayman’s Ai Weiwei: Never Sorry and Kim Longinotto’s Dreamcatcher.

 Wolfson notes, “The last few years have yielded incredible conversations and growing awareness in regards to the underrepresentation of women filmmakers in film.
 Still, we know public interest in gender parity will not last forever on its own, and that we must take advantage of this moment since our work is as urgent as ever.”